How to Sell 401(k) Integration to Your Payroll Clients

 That frustration is your opening.

-For payroll providers, retirement connectivity is no longer an edge case.
+For payroll providers, 401(k) integration is no longer an edge case.
 It's quickly becoming a baseline expectation from employers, employees, and recordkeepers alike.
 The earlier you bring it up, the easier it is to position yourself as the partner who solves it.

 You don't need to schedule a formal "retirement connectivity meeting."
 The best openings happen in conversations you're already having.